-We are a commercial-stage biotechnology company focused on developing and commercializing innovative molecularly-targeted and immuno-oncology drugs for the treatment of cancer.
-Our internally-developed lead drug candidates are currently in late-stage clinical trials.
+We are a commercial-stage biotechnology company focused on developing and commercializing innovative molecularly targeted and immuno-oncology drugs for the treatment of cancer.
+Our internally developed lead drug candidates are currently in late-stage clinical trials in multiple indications.
 These candidates are (1) zanubrutinib (BGB-3111), a potentially best-in-class investigational small molecule inhibitor of Bruton's tyrosine kinase, or BTK, (2) tislelizumab (BGB-A317), an investigational humanized monoclonal antibody against the immune checkpoint receptor programmed cell death protein 1 (PD-1), and (3) pamiparib (BGB-290), an investigational small molecule inhibitor of the poly ADP-ribose polymerase 1 (PARP1) and PARP2 enzymes.
-All three of these drug candidates are currently in Phase 2 or 3 pivotal trials globally and/or in China, and we filed for regulatory approvals in China in 2018 for zanubrutinib in relapsed/refractory (R/R) mantle cell lymphoma (MCL) and in R/R chronic lymphocytic leukemia (CLL) or R/R small lymphocytic lymphoma (SLL); and for tislelizumab in R/R classical Hodgkin's Lymphoma (cHL).
+All three of these drug candidates are currently in Phase 2 or 3 pivotal trials globally and/or in China, and we have filed five new drug applications for regulatory approval: in the United States and China for zanubrutinib in relapsed/refractory (R/R) mantle cell lymphoma (MCL); and in China for zanubrutinib in R/R chronic lymphocytic leukemia (CLL) or R/R small lymphocytic lymphoma (SLL), and for tislelizumab in patients with R/R classical Hodgkin's Lymphoma (cHL) and in patients with previously treated locally advanced or metastatic urothelial carcinoma (UC).
 We also have additional drug candidates in earlier stage clinical development.

 We started as a research and development company in Beijing in 2010, focusing on developing best-in-class oncology drugs.
-Over the last nine years, we have developed into a fully-integrated global biotechnology company with operations in China, the United States, Europe and Australia, including a more than 800-person global clinical development team running over 50 ongoing or planned clinical trials as of January 24, 2019.
-We also have a growing commercial team that is selling our existing in-licensed drugs in China and preparing for launches of our internally-developed drug candidates in China and the United States, as well as internal manufacturing capabilities in China that are operational or under construction for the clinical and commercial supply of our small molecule and biologic drug candidates.
+Over the last nine years, we have developed into a fully integrated global biotechnology company with operations in China, the United States, Europe and Australia, including a more than 1,000-person global clinical development team running over 60 ongoing or planned clinical trials as of September 30, 2019.
+We also have built a commercial team that is selling our existing in-licensed drugs in China and preparing for launches of our internally developed drug candidates in China and the United States, as well as internal manufacturing capabilities in China that are operational or under construction for the clinical and commercial supply of our small molecule and biologic drug candidates.